height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1665249367452404&ev=PageView&noscript=1" /

 Kids with autism sometimes need a bit more time to process instructions or information.
 The 6-second rule helps by reducing the pressure to respond right away, making interactions less stressful.

 Giving them that extra time can help them stay calm, focus, and engage better with what’s going on.
+For families just starting their journey, understanding a child’s needs through autism diagnosis services can be an important first step in identifying effective communication strategies like this.

 Using the 6-Second Rule in ABA Therapy